Words

 Erased Landscapes

 In his book The Memory of Place: A Phenomenology of the Uncanny, Dylan Trigg observes, “Memory and imagination work together to produce a mutated past, often in tension with the anonymous reality of the past.”
-This concept of “a mutated past,” one that is both real and imagined, lies at the conceptual core of my ongoing work.
+This idea of “a mutated past,” one that is both real and imagined, lies at the conceptual core of my ongoing work.
 How is it that our sense of recall can mutate our past?
-Does our imagination support memory or erode it?
-As I filter these questions through competing layers of observation and abstraction, structures emerge and dissolve that are unique to painting.
-Many of these structures and spaces are architectural and transitional.
-They have a hybrid appearance, part interior and part exterior.
-They are drawn from spaces between the built environment and the natural world, where the body experiences a shift from artificial to natural light, from the warmth to the cold, or from stormy conditions to calm.
+Does our imagination support memory or rewrite the stories to which we cling?
+As I filter these questions through competing layers of observation and abstraction, structures emerge and dissolve that I find unique to painting.
+These structures are typically architectural and/or transitional.
+Many have a hybrid appearance, part interior and part exterior.
+They are often drawn from spaces between the built environment and the natural world, where our bodies experience shifts from artificial to natural light, from warmth to cold, or from stormy conditions to calm.

-I think a lot about the imprint that living leaves on the world and the capacity for painting to commemorate one’s individuality and lived experience as a visual image.
-My work wrestles with issues of loss and recovery.
-Prior to the pandemic, the spaces and structures in my work were always uninhabited.
-There was a sense of vacancy, an openness waiting to be filled.
-Over the last few years, as feelings of isolation, anxiety and loneliness peaked, faceless human figures have begun to occupy some of the spaces and structures in my work.
-This marks an unprecedented change for me, one that continues to raise new questions and reanimate my studio practice.
-Where are these figures coming from and how do they navigate this painted world?
-How do they impact place and change the narrative?
-At a time when everyone’s autonomy is being cross-examined, my sense of place is becoming more psychologically charged.
+Prior to the pandemic, the spaces and structures in the Erased Landscape series tended to be uninhabited.
+There was a sense of vacancy, an openness waiting to be occupied.
+Over the last few years, as feelings of isolation, anxiety and loneliness peaked, faceless figures began appearing in the paintings.
+This marked an unprecedented shift, one that continues to prompt new questions.
+How do these figures impact the spaces within the paintings and change the narrative?
+At a time when everyone’s autonomy is being cross-examined, my reflections on place are becoming more psychologically charged.